Data-Science-for-Linguists/Project_Corbett/progress_report.md

 		- "Android"			434,356 posts
 		- "boardgames"		184,762 posts
 		- "food"			205,690 posts
-	- Next, I will extract 100,000 random posts from each subreddit of atleast a certain length.
+	- Next, I will extract 50,000 posts from each subreddit of atleast a certain length.

 10/12/2017
 	- downloaded one year worth of reddit data to begin with